Close

 Back to Key Information

-Pupil Premium & Free School Meals
+Pupil Premium, Free School Meals & Services Children

 The government allocates additional money to schools to support students from low-income families.
 The aim is to narrow the disadvantage gap by addressing inequalities, accelerate progress and raise the academic achievement of this cohort of students.